-Under Ms. Sullivan's amended and restated employment agreement, in the event Ms. Sullivan is terminated without cause or resigns for good reason (as defined in the employment agreement), outside of a period of time that begins three months prior to and ends 18 months following a change in control, then Ms. Sullivan will be entitled to receive: (i) continued base salary for nine months following the date of termination; and (ii) payment or reimbursement of continued healthcare coverage for up to nine months following a gainst the Company.
-In the event Ms. Sullivan is terminated without cause or resigns for good reason, during a period of time that begins three months prior to and ends 18 months following a change in control, Ms. Sullivan will be eligible to receive: (i) a lump sum severance payment equal to the sum of her base salary and target annual incentive payment; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) the full accelerated vesting of his outstanding equity awards, in each case, subject to his timely execution and delivery of a release of claims against the Company.
+Under Ms. Sullivan's amended and restated employment agreement, in the event Ms. Sullivan is terminated without cause or resigns for good reason (as defined in the employment agreement), outside of a period of time that begins three months prior to and ends 18 months following a change in control, then Ms. Sullivan will be entitled to receive: (i) continued base salary for nine months following the date of termination; and (ii) payment or reimbursement of continued healthcare coverage for up to nine months following the date of termination, in each case, subject to her timely execution and delivery of a release of claims against the Company.
+In the event Ms. Sullivan is terminated without cause or resigns for good reason, during a period of time that begins three months prior to and ends 18 months following a change in control, Ms. Sullivan will be eligible to receive: (i) a lump sum severance payment equal to the sum of her base salary and target annual incentive payment; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) the full accelerated vesting of his outstanding equity awards, in each case, subject to her timely execution and delivery of a release of claims against the Company.